Municipal council (India)

-In India, a Municipal Council (also known as Municipality, Nagar Palika, or Nagar Palika Parishad) is an Urban Local Body that administers a city of population 100,000 or more.
-However, there are exceptions to that, as previously Nagar Palikas constituted in urban centers with populations over 20,000, so all the urban bodies which were previously classified as Nagar Palikas even if their population was under 100,000.
-Under the Panchayati Raj system.
+In India, a municipal council, also known as municipality, nagar palika, nagar parishad, nagar parisad or nagar sabha, is a self-governing Urban Local Body that administers a smaller urban areas than municipal corporations, with population of 100,000 or more.
 It interacts directly with the state government, though it is administratively part of the district it is located in.
-Generally, smaller district cities and bigger towns have a Nagar Palika.
+Generally, smaller district cities and bigger towns have a Municipal Council.

+The specific powers, functions, and composition of Municipal Councils can vary across different states in India, as they are governed by the respective state governments through their municipal acts or legislation.

 Nagar Palikas are also a form of local self-government entrusted with some duties and responsibilities, as enshrined in the Constitutional (74th Amendment) Act, 1993.
 Under Article 243Q, it became obligatory for every state to constitute such units.

-The 74th amendment made the provisions relating to urban local governments (Nagarpalikas).
+The 74th amendment made the provisions relating to urban local governments (nagar palikas).